heremaps/here-data-sdk-typescript/docs/examples/nodejs-read-stream-layer.md

    For instructions, see [Create StreamLayerClient](#create-streamlayerclient).

-2. Subscribe to the stream layer, see [Subscribe to the Stream Layer](#subscribe-streamlayerclient)
+2. Subscribe to the stream layer.
+See [Subscribe to the stream layer](#subscribe-streamlayerclient)

-3. Call method `Poll` with the subscription ID.
+3. Call the `poll` method with the subscription ID.

    ```typescript
    const messages = await streamLayerClient.poll(